 There are many reasons why you should study with us:

 - You will be able to study and complete two degrees in five years because many of the subjects on both degrees are shared.

-- You will study subjects that are highly relevant and applicable both now and in the future, thus placing you at the cutting edge of technology.
+- Furthermore, you will study subjects that are highly relevant and applicable both now and in the future, thus placing you at the cutting edge of technology.
 The curricula of both qualifications have been designed recently, meaning that they are both innovative and modern.

 - You will learn from professors who participate in national and European research projects in ICT, medicine and the application of telecommunications technologies to health.

 With this qualification, you will have a highly employable professional profile.
 You will be trained in ICT, a sector in which qualified professionals are in high demand.
 You will be qualified in Telecommunications Systems and Services Engineering and thus able to work in areas with large growth such as big data, embedded systems, the internet of things and intelligent cities.
 At the same time, you will have solid training in biomedicine and the health sciences, dynamic sectors that add value to the national economy and in which innovation is increasingly based on the introduction of new technologies, many of which come from telecommunications.

 This degree course will qualify you for the following professional careers:

 - Hardware and software design for biomedical and telecommunications devices, systems and instruments.

 - Purchasing manager in engineering departments in diverse sectors, including health and ICT.